-Even though our home base makes us Santa Barbara wedding photographers, we love going down to Los Angeles and this Mountaingate Countryclub Persian wedding was the perfect excuse!
+Even though our home base makes us Santa Barbara wedding photographers, we love going down to Los Angeles.
+This Mountaingate Countryclub Persian wedding was the perfect excuse!

-To add their own touch into a traditional ceremony, Goli + Corey took a moment to whisper private vows to one another.
+To add their own touch t0 a traditional ceremony, Goli + Corey took a moment to whisper private vows to one another.

-During the ceremony, the bride and groom are seated behind the sofreh and women of the family come and gather around them, holding a canopy above the couple.
-Guests close to the couple take turns grating two sugar cones against one another so the granules are sprinkled above the bride + groom, symbolizing a sweet shower that life will bestow on them.
+During the ceremony, the bride and groom are seated behind the sofreh.
+Women of the family gather around them, holding a canopy above the couple.
+Guests close to the couple take turns grating two sugar cones against one another, so the granules are sprinkled above the bride + groom.
+This symbolizes a sweet shower that life will bestow on them.

-To finalize their wedding, they dipped their pinky fingers in honey and fed one another before sealing their marriage with a kiss and getting the party started!
+To finalize their wedding, they dipped their pinky fingers in honey, fed one another, and sealed their marriage with a kiss to get the party started!

 This Mountaingate Countryclub Persian wedding is filled with inspiration for the modern Persian couple.
 We loved capturing such a beautiful and significant day for these two.

 P.S.
 Check out this elegant Jewish wedding at the Bacara Resort in Santa Barbara.